scowby/HomeAssistant_EnergyEasy/README.md

-﻿# ha-jemenaoutlook
+﻿# homeassistant_energyeasy

-This is a [Home Assistant](https://home-assistant.io) sensor component to retrieve information from the [Jemena Electricity Outlook](https://electricityoutlook.jemena.com.au/) website, they are an electricity distributor within Victoria, Australia.
+This is a [Home Assistant](https://home-assistant.io) sensor component to retrieve information from the [Energy Easy](https://energyeasy.ue.com.au/) website, they are an electricity distributor within Victoria, Australia.

 This component will retrieve your electricity usage details from their website, and only cover a limited area around the northern and north western suburbs of Melbourne, Victoria.